WebOfTrustInfo/rwot6-santabarbara/draft-documents/a-roadmap-for-ssi.md

 * Go to Market Resources to support developers by year end 2018
 	* Glossary of Terms
 	* Convergence of technical primers (tutorials) into a single  getting started kit
+	* Communications Kit
+		* Cohesive narrative about the initiative and its goals for the Media
 		* Common baseline talking points for SSI advocates
 	* High impact videos and other demo recordings (i.e.: RWOT)
 	* Portfolio of industry specific demonstrations
 * Foundational catalysts for adoption